NOAA-PSL/graph-ufs/prototypes/cp0_mini/README.md

 Processing: 100%|█████████████████████████████████████████████████████████████████████████████████████████████████████████████████| 8/8 [00:36<00:00,  4.53s/it]
 ```
 Note that no statistics is printed here as we are not comparing it with weatherbench2
 dataset.
-Doing this throws errors as it doesn't have anything other than atmospheric
+Doing this throws errors as Weatherbench doesn't have anything other than atmospheric
 variables.

 ## Loss over 1 year of training